Spanish omelette: History

-The first reference to the tortilla in Spanish is found in a Navarrese document, as an anonymous "mousehole memorial" addressed to the court of Navarre in 1817.
-It explains the sparse conditions of Navarre's farmers in contrast with those in Pamplona (the capital) and La Ribera (in southern Navarre).
-After listing the sparse food eaten by highlanders, the next quote follows: "…two to three eggs in tortilla for 5 or 6 [people] as our women know how to make it big and thick with fewer eggs, mixing potatoes, breadcrumbs or whatever."
+The first reference to the tortilla in Spanish is found in a Navarrese document, as an anonymous "memorial de ratonera" addressed to the court of Navarre in 1817.
+It explains the poor conditions of Navarre's farmers in contrast with those in Pamplona (the capital) and La Ribera (in southern Navarre).
+After listing the sparse food eaten by highlanders, the next quote follows: "...two to three eggs in tortilla for 5 or 6 [people] as our women know how to make it big and thick with fewer eggs, mixing potatoes, breadcrumbs, or whatever".

-According to legend, during the siege of Bilbao, Carlist General Tomás de Zumalacárregui invented the tortilla de patatas as an easy, fast and nutritious dish to satisfy the scarcities of the Carlist army.
+According to legend, during the 1835 siege of Bilbao, Carlist General Tomás de Zumalacárregui invented the tortilla de patatas as an easy, fast, and nutritious dish to satisfy the scarcities of the Carlist army.
 Although it remains unknown whether this is true, it appears the tortilla started to spread during the early Carlist Wars.

-Another tale is that the recipe was learnt by Spanish prisoners captured after the Battle of Montes Claros during the Portuguese Restoration War in 1665.
-After the Portuguese victory, more than 6,000 Spanish soldiers were kept in captivity for 3 years until the 1668 Treaty of Lisbon was signed.
-Upon their release, these prisoners brought part of the culture of Alentejo to Spain, including many recipes, which featured a potato egg pie that evolved into the modern version of “tortilla”.
+Another tale is that the recipe was learned by Spanish prisoners captured after the Battle of Montes Claros during the Portuguese Restoration War in 1665.
+After the Portuguese victory, more than 6,000 Spanish soldiers were kept in captivity for three years, until the Treaty of Lisbon of 1668 was signed.
+Upon their release, these prisoners brought part of the culture of Alentejo to Spain, including many recipes, which included a potato egg pie that evolved into the modern version of the "tortilla".

 Nomenclature

 The word tortilla, which is the diminutive form of torta, literally means 'small cake' or 'small pie'.
 In European Spanish and in some variants of Latin American Spanish, it means omelette.
 A potato omelette is a tortilla de patatas or papas.

 As the dish has gained international popularity, and perhaps to distinguish it from the thin flatbread made out of wheat or maize popular in Mexico and Central America, the española or 'Spanish' naming gained traction.
-As such, 'Spanish omelette' or 'Spanish tortilla' are its common names in English, while tortilla española is the formally accepted name even within the peninsula.
+As such, 'Spanish omelette' or 'Spanish tortilla' are its common names in English, while tortilla española is the formally accepted name even within the Iberian Peninsula.
 In Spain, an omelette (made simply of beaten eggs) is known as tortilla francesa (lit.
-'French omelette') to distinguish it from the local potato version.
+'French omelette'), to distinguish it from the local potato version.

-The preparation is also known by other names in the languages of Spain – tortiella de trunfas; tortiella de pataques; patata-arrautzopil; truita de patates/pataques; tortilla de patacas.
+The preparation is also known by other names in the languages of Spain—tortiella de trunfas; tortiella de pataques; patata-arrautzopil; truita de patates/pataques; tortilla de patacas.